dsuryd/dotNetify/blog-dev/content/blog/aws-integration/index.md

 Of course, there may be some troubleshooting involved along the way, but don't worry, it's not too difficult to figure out.
 Just make sure to enable debug logging on the client and check the app server logs if you're not seeing data being pushed to the client.

-In conclusion, using Amazon API Gateway to scale out your dotNetify application server is a great option that can save you a lot of time and effort.
-It's not too difficult to set up, and once it's done, you can sit back, relax, and enjoy your scalable real-time, reactive web applications.
+In conclusion, using Amazon API Gateway to scale out your dotNetify application server is a great option that can save you a lot of time and effort and it's not at all difficult to set up.